orospakr/sharpify/README.md

     mozroots --import

-(alternatively, you could try manually importing the certificate of the CA shopify uses by using Mono's `certmgr` tool.)
+(alternatively, you could try manually importing the certificate of the CA shopify uses by using Mono's `certmgr` tool)

 NB.
-For all that, a [bug](https://bugzilla.xamarin.com/show_bug.cgi?id=8829) in Mono 3.0 currently breaks Sharpify, preventing use on Linux and Mac OS X.  A fix has already been committed to upstream Mono's master, so it should presumably start working in the next release.
+For all that, a [bug](https://bugzilla.xamarin.com/show_bug.cgi?id=8829) in Mono 3.0 currently breaks Sharpify, preventing use on Linux and Mac OS X.  A fix has already been committed to upstream Mono's master branch, so it should presumably start working in the next release.
 Sorry about that.

 ## Design Principles